• How long does the process take?

 • Does it matter which I do first: the test or the exam?

-No. You need to complete both successfully but it does not matter in which order.
+No. You need to complete both successfully within the 6-month timeline, but it does not matter in which order.

 The specific behaviors below are particulars of an overall relational presence, demonstrated clinical acuity, and attitude that scorers will be looking to see the chaplain exhibit.
 This attitude has been variously called pastoral caring or caring for the human spirit.